Italian Rainbow Cookies are dense almond scented cake layers with raspberry and apricot jams nestled between the sheets of sponge cakes.

 - Spread each portion of cake batter into the prepared pans, smoothing the top with an offset spatula.

 - Bake in preheated oven for about 10-12 minutes, until the edges are a light golden brown.

 - Transfer the pans on a cooling rack.

-- To serve, cut ½ inch strips across the width and then each strip into 4 pieces.
+- When ready to serve, cut 1/2 inch strips across the width and then each strip into 4 pieces.
 Store in airtight container and keep refrigerated.